There was a teacher. He was one of the “good guys.” Widely beloved. Even now, decades later.

-> Even if you took French instead of Spanish, you absorbed the bond he had with his students through the walls, learning the songs they sung, “Hola Paco, Que tal, Muy bien…” feeling their laughter in your belly, their love in your heart; though I do recall being told about the way this beloved teacher twisted his oversized class ring toward his palm as he walked up and down the aisles checking homework, and I, for one, preferred Mademoiselle’s constancy and cookies over the excitement and whacks next door.
+Even if you took French instead of Spanish, you absorbed the bond he had with his students through the walls, learning the songs they sung, “Hola Paco, Que tal, Muy bien…” feeling their laughter in your belly, their love in your heart; though I do recall being told about the way this beloved teacher twisted his oversized class ring toward his palm as he walked up and down the aisles checking homework, and I, for one, preferred Mademoiselle’s constancy and cookies over the excitement and whacks on the skull next door.

-> He helped a student once in an especially extraordinary way.
-He apparently paid for her first abortion.
+He helped a student once in an especially extraordinary way.
+He paid for her first abortion.
 She was a year my junior and she recalls this act as one of kindness.
 He was a kind man.

-> (American Bar Association Center on Children and the Law Advocating for the Fair Treatment of Crime Victims.)
+(American Bar Association Center on Children and the Law Advocating for the Fair Treatment of Crime Victims.)

 “Some… recount teacher-student relationships that end in marriage at 18… (describing) behaviors that appeared normal, even exciting at the time, but now seem alarming, wrong, and possibly pathological.”

 (When Cool Turns Creepy–In stories of classroom sexual harassment, popular teachers are often the perpetrators.
 Slate Magazine.)